Skip to main content

 Mirror, Mirror, and Other Hard Questions: Poems for Children

 Hello all!
 When my kids were young I wrote a bunch of children's poems and published a handful.
 When my first grandchild was born in Nov.
 2023, I resumed.
-Below is a brief sampling -- a couple of new, a couple of old.
+Below is a short sampling -- some new, some old.
 Thanks for taking a look.
 Oh, and publishers, if you're interested, I have maybe 200 more like this.

 Easily pleased